Skip to content

 Program

-' Calculation of a taxpayer's tax
+' calculating a taxpayer's tax liability

-' The program must be called with three parameters: married children salary
+' the program must be called with three parameters: married children salary

 ' children: number of children